 Your preapproval letter is a vital tool in your search for a new home.
 It is a letter informing all parties involved that your personal information has been reviewed by a certified VA Lender.
 Many times, these letters can be used as leverage to show a seller you are a serious buyer, or used to show realtors that you plan to use your VA benefits.

 A typical preapproval letter will explain that negative changes in your credit history or debt-to-income ratio can render the preapproval void.
-This means if you become preapproved, then make a large purchase that requires additional monthly payments, your debt-to-income ratio may increases beyond the point of handling the payments for a mortgage, rendering your preapproval void.

 The voiding of your preapproval comes from the fact that your documents were previewed before taking on the extra risk associated with additional debt.